sakshidive/sakshidive/README.md

-# Hi there, I'm Sakshi Dive👋
+# Hi there, I'm Sakshi Dive 👋

 Welcome to my GitHub Profile!
 I am a passionate **Data Analyst** with a strong foundation in tools like **Excel**, **SQL**, **Power BI**, and **MySQL database**.
-I specialize in uncovering trends, solving business challenges, and transforming data into actionable insights that drive informed decisions and foster business growth.
-Explore my skills, projects, and professional journey below.
+ I specialize in uncovering trends, solving business challenges, and transforming data into actionable insights that drive informed decisions and business growth.

 ## About Me
 - ### 💼 An Aspiring Data Analyst